Practical Idea Validation Framework for Success

 Think of your MVP as just the beginning.
 It’s not about launching the “perfect” product; it’s about testing assumptions, getting something into the hands of your early adopters, and seeing if it works.

-team working on a business idea
+Team working on a project

 5. Validate Your Pricing Model